India Hosts G20 Virtual Summit on Climate Finance 2026

 2-Minute Summary (TL;DR)

-- India hosts G20 Virtual Summit on Climate Finance.
+- India hosted a G20 Virtual Summit on Climate Finance and Technology Transfer on May 10, 2026.

-- Focus on mobilizing $1 trillion annually for climate action by 2030.
+- The summit aimed to mobilize $1 trillion annually for developing nations' climate goals by 2030.

 How This Topic is Tested in Competitive Exams